AI CODE REVIEW

 10. Codiga

 Real-time static code analysis tool integrated directly into VS Code, providing instantaneous feedback with every keystroke.
-Offers automated fixes for vulnerabilities and coding issues with single-click resolution, along with customizable rule creation for team-specific coding standards.
+Offers automated fixes for vulnerabilities and coding issues with single-click resolutions, along with customizable rule creation for team-specific coding standards.
+Features a Code Snippets Hub for discovering and sharing reusable code patterns across development teams.

 Pros: